 4) Plastic Bags

-Victoria, B.C.'s recent decision to ban plastic bags from stores and grocery chains has reignited the debate in Canada about our bag problem.
+Victoria, B.C.'s decision to ban plastic bags from stores and grocery chains has reignited the debate in Canada about our bag problem.
 According to the Greener Footprints Society, a not-for-profit environmental advocacy group in B.C., Canadians use between 9 and 15 billion plastic bags a year - enough to circle the globe 55 times (US citizens use about 100 billion a year).

 While the city of Toronto accepts plastic bags in the blue bin, outlying areas like Markham and York Region do not (in Markham you can drop them off at a special recycling centre).
 Recycling plastic bags varies by municipality so it's not difficult to understand why they are among the most common sources of marine debris found during beach cleanups.